 Ai: Somewhat generic, underdeveloped out the wazoo.

 Though there was one character I must admit I really did like.
 That would be Miroku.
-I loved that he was good looking and his insanity seemed sociopathic.
+I loved that his insanity seemed sociopathic.
 He was surprisingly quite fun, and I really loved him for that.
 The crazy nature of the show worked in his design's favor.
-Maybe I just have a thing for the craazy interesting type of character(I really do...)
-Plus he's hot.
-What?
-I'm allowed to be shallow
+Maybe I just have a thing for the crazy interesting type of character(I really do...)

 This is a tough one for me.
 I think it could've been a lot better.
 The problem here for me isn't just what it is, it's what it could have been.
 It should have been an action show.
 Or a school life show.
 Just not both.
 The animators clearly had a good feel for it, as it seems to in shows like this, but... eh...